 Veridia learned that in the age of AI, sovereignty wasn't just about controlling physical borders; it was about drawing a clear, undeniable legal boundary around the national data that fuels the new intelligent economy.

 A growing movement within academia and civil society argues that AI should not be monopolized by corporate interests.
-Instead, they advocate for publicly funded AI infrastructure shared datasets, open models, and community-driven research.
+Instead, they advocate for a publicly funded AI infrastructure of shared datasets, open models, and community-driven research.

 Projects like OpenAI's original mission, EleutherAI, and Hugging Face's open model hub embody this philosophy: democratizing access to AI so that innovation benefits everyone, not just the few.
 The U.S. government has also begun to invest in "AI for the public good," funding initiatives in education, healthcare, and climate modeling.